NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 Please note, if you're unable to run Helldivers 2 at a high frame rate, the script may be running too fast for the game to recognize the inputs.

 ## Current Stratagems
-This list is up to date with Helldivers 2 version 1.001.002.
+This is a list of all the stratagems currently accepted.
 When passing these to the script, surround them in quotes.
-Choose one, and use it as the first argument.
+This list is up to date with Helldivers 2 version `100.001.002`.

 - Machine Gun
 - Anti Material Rifle